bitcoin-sv/arc/doc/README.md

     ANNOUNCED_TO_NETWORK --> REQUESTED_BY_NETWORK: Peer has requested the transaction\n with a GETDATA message
     REQUESTED_BY_NETWORK --> SENT_TO_NETWORK: Transaction has been sent to peer
-    SENT_TO_NETWORK --> ACCEPTED_BY_NETWORK: The transaction has been accepted\n by peer on the ZMQ interface SENT_TO_NETWORK --> REJECTED: Peer has sent a REJECT message ACCEPTED_BY_NETWORK --> SEEN_ON_NETWORK: ARC has received Transaction ID\n announcement from another peer ACCEPTED_BY_NETWORK --> SEEN_IN_ORPHAN_MEMPOOL: Peer has sent a 'missing inputs' message SEEN_IN_ORPHAN_MEMPOOL --> SEEN_ON_NETWORK: All parent transactions\n have been received by peer
+    SENT_TO_NETWORK --> ACCEPTED_BY_NETWORK: The transaction has been accepted\n by peer on the ZMQ interface SENT_TO_NETWORK --> DOUBLE_SPEND_ATTEMPTED: This transaction has competing transactions
+    SENT_TO_NETWORK --> REJECTED: Peer has sent a REJECT message ACCEPTED_BY_NETWORK --> SEEN_ON_NETWORK: ARC has received Transaction ID\n announcement from another peer ACCEPTED_BY_NETWORK --> SEEN_IN_ORPHAN_MEMPOOL: Peer has sent a 'missing inputs' message SEEN_IN_ORPHAN_MEMPOOL --> SEEN_ON_NETWORK: All parent transactions\n have been received by peer
-    SEEN_ON_NETWORK --> MINED: Transaction ID was included in a BLOCK message SEEN_ON_NETWORK --> DOUBLE_SPEND_ATTEMPTED: This transaction has competing transactions DOUBLE_SPEND_ATTEMPTED --> MINED: This transaction was accepted and mined DOUBLE_SPEND_ATTEMPTED --> REJECTED: This transaction was rejected in favor\n of one of the competing transactions MINED --> [*]
+    SEEN_ON_NETWORK --> MINED: Transaction ID was included in a BLOCK message SEEN_ON_NETWORK --> DOUBLE_SPEND_ATTEMPTED: A competing transactions entered the mempool DOUBLE_SPEND_ATTEMPTED --> MINED: This transaction was accepted and mined DOUBLE_SPEND_ATTEMPTED --> REJECTED: This transaction was rejected in favor\n of one of the competing transactions MINED --> [*]